jyablonski/jyablonski_praq/software_dev/guitar.md

 There's no real reason E & B have no E# or B# respectively.
 E# is technically just F.

+## Playing Notes

+If you play the low E string open (no frets pressed), this is an E note

+- If you play the low E string while pressing down on the 1st fret, this goes up a half step (semitone) to an F note
+- If you play the low E string while pressing down on the 2nd fret, this goes up a whole step (1 step) to an F# (equivalent to G flat) note
+- If you play the low E string while pressing down on the 3rd fret, this goes up a 1.5 steps to a G note

+To take the last bullet as an example, you just played the low E String w/ the 3rd fret pressed down and played a G note.
+This is 2 octaves higher than if you were to play the same note on the open G string.

+- The low E string, when fretted at the 3rd fret, gives a deeper, bassier G sound due to its thicker string gauge.
+- The open G string will sound brighter and sharper because it's a thinner string and higher in pitch.

+Each fret on the guitar represents a half step (or semitone) on the musical scale.
+There are 12 semitones in an octave, so if you go up 12 frets (12 half steps), you reach the same note, but one octave higher.

 ### Explanation:
 - **Natural Notes**: A, B, C, D, E, F, G
 - **Sharp/Flat Notes**: Notes that have two names (enharmonic equivalents), such as A# and Bb, which represent the same pitch.

 These 12 notes repeat in higher or lower octaves.
 For example, after G#, the next note would be A, but an octave higher.

+## Scales

+Root Note

+- A Major Scale - Root note is A
+- E Major Scale - Root note is E

 ## Drop B Tuning